QFPay/QFPAY_Global/2_payment.md

 For Alipay,one merchant linkes to one or two PID(Partner Identification ID).One PID for online,one PID for offline.

-For Wechat,one merchant linkes to one sub_mchid(Sub Merchant ID).One sub_mchid can be both Online or Offline.
+For Wechat,one merchant linkes to one sub_mchid(Sub Merchant ID).One sub_mchid can be both Online or Offline.Mchid is vendor mchid(QFPay),appid is vendor(QFPay) appid.

 ![](https://github.com/linan0828/QFPAY_Oversea/blob/master/Contents/Pic/HowQFPayWorks.jpeg)